dashcommunity/blog/README.md

-# blog
+# Dash Community Blog
-Blog by dash community members
+This repository holds blog entries (posts) for the Dash Community Blog.
+Anyone can easily [create a blog entry]() and host it here.

-Part of the scope of work for this project includes converting this repo to a nice looking blog site, along with a guide about how anyone can add a blog post and have it appear on the site.
+Part of the scope of work for this project includes making a blog-themed landing site (coming soon), potentially hosted on its own custom domain name.